Fodro/fpm/README.md

 # fpm
-Fodro's project manager is tool to manage your projects.
+Fodro's project manager is an another tool to manage orders